VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 ## The cloud has challenges

-Cloud environments introduce further challenges:
+Although the cloud brings many benefits such as reliable, scalable, off-the-shelf services that you can provision with just a few mouse clicks, cloud environments also introduce some challenges:

 * You may not be able to use transactions in all places you'd like to because the distributed nature of the cloud makes ACID transactions